Healthy Homes Assessment Horokiwi

 Horokiwi Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Horokiwi and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Horokiwi and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the conformance to each Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.
+• Landlords and property managers must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

-• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024